MK2112/any_to_any.py/README.md

-# any_to_any.py - Convert Media Files
+# any_to_any.py - Converter For Media Files

-This Python script helps you convert between various media file formats.<br>
+A Python tool to convert between various media file formats.<br>
-Movie files and audio files can be merged, files of same type (image/audio/video) can be concatenated back to back.
+Movie files and audio files can be merged, files of the same type (image/audio/video) can be concatenated back to back.

 ![screenshot](./img/Any-to-Any-Web.png)